shukriadams/staticBlog/README.md

 There are plenty of static blog rendering engines out there, this one does the following things specifically

 - Uses markdown as its source.
-Markdown is a wonderful source format because it's human readable yet generic enough to be supported by multiple render systems.
-It's basically the document equivalent of JSON.
-By writing content in markdown, that content is easily portable to other engines, as well as being human-readable.
-Your posts will not be mangled into an SQL data model and spread across multiple tables in a unique database instance that you will have to carry with your forever.
-No, you can store your posts in a git repo, and write them using any editor you want.
+Markdown is a wonderful source format because it's human readable yet powerful enough to be consumable by HTML render systems.
+It's the document equivalent of JSON.
+By writing content in markdown, your posts can be ported to other/future engines, while remaining readably by you.
+Your work will not be mangled and locked inside an SQL database that you will have to carry with you forever.
+Store your posts in a git repo, on your harddisk, on a cloud drive, even under your mattress.
+Edit them in any text editor you want.
+Go, be free!
 - Requires minimal boilerplate - this engine will render any collection of markdown files, requiring only package.json and a single build file.
 - Uses Handlebars for markup.
 This is still my favorite templating engine.
 - Markup can be organized into themes